-Nieves Barragan Mohacho is the acclaimed chef and owner of London’s hottest new opening, Sabor.
-She started out at London’s Barrafina restaurants where she climbed the ranks to executive chef, winning Barrafina Frith Street a Michelin Star to boot.
-Despite her cheffing background, this is a cookbook that celebrates the more humble cooking of her Basque upbringing.
-A celebration of ingredients and flavour, these are recipes for sharing, from comfort family cooking – think: chorizo and potato stew – to light bites, like seafood skewers and stuffed piquillo peppers.
+Nieves Barragan Mohacho is the acclaimed chef and owner of one of London’s most acclaimed Spanish restaurants, Sabor.
+She started out at London’s Barrafina restaurants where she climbed the ranks to executive chef, winning Barrafina Frith Street a Michelin Star in the process.
+Despite her cheffing background, this is a cookbook rooted in the more humble cooking of her Basque upbringing.
+A celebration of ingredients and flavour, these are recipes for sharing, from comfort family cooking – think: chorizo and potato stew – to lighter bites, like seafood skewers and stuffed piquillo peppers.

-A cookbook from renowned London tapas bar, Morito, this is a chance to recreate their legendary dishes at home.
+A cookbook from renowned London-based restaurant, Morito, this is a chance to recreate their legendary dishes at home.
 Photographed over the course of two years – often by the Morito team at work – it’s an honest, authentic look behind the scenes.
-With dishes from Broken eggs with chorizo and potato to Smoked aubergine with spiced lamb to Beetroot feta borani, expect modern twists and exciting, bold flavours.
+With dishes including broken eggs with chorizo and potato, smoked aubergine with spiced lamb and beetroot feta borani, expect modern twists and exciting, bold flavours.

 A simple take on Spanish cooking is what Omar Allibhoy’s first cookbook does best, with recipes that put everyday pantry staples, accessibility and ease at the forefront.
-With twists on classic recipes, from tortilla de patatas (including a very useful step-by-step image guide!) to pollo con salsa, and chapters that cover vegetables, salads, meat, fish and rice dishes, it’s an easy-to-navigate introduction to Spanish cuisine.
+With twists on classic recipes, from tortilla de patatas (with a very useful fully illustrated step-by-step guide) to pollo con salsa, and chapters that cover vegetables, salads, meat, fish and rice dishes, it’s an easy-to-navigate introduction to Spanish cuisine for every cook.

 You can’t talk about Spanish cooking without mentioning Claudia Roden.
 A veritable encyclopedia of Spain’s diverse regions and cuisines, The Food of Spain brings the country into context, packed as it is with beautifully written, well-researched prose and authentic recipes.
-From braised rabbit and sweet lamb stews to paellas and potato tortillas, this is a book that covers the sometimes subtle – and often not so subtle – differences between the country’s verdant north and its Flamenco-loving south.
+From braised rabbit and sweet lamb stews to paellas and potato tortillas, this is a book that covers the sometimes subtle – and often not so subtle – differences between the country’s verdant north and its Flamenco-loving south and everything in between.

 Rick Stein does what he does best in this travel-inspired cookbook of 140 recipes.
-Promising dishes “off the beaten track”, these are recipes that define today’s cooking in Spain.
-From garlicky white gazpacho from Malaga to Extramaduran crispy breadrumbs with eggs and chorizo, expect a real mix that gives an overview of the country’s rich history and diverse landscape.
+Promising dishes “off the beaten track”, these are recipes that define today’s cooking in Spain, organised by autonomous region.
+From garlicky white gazpacho from Malaga to Extramaduran crispy breadcrumbs with eggs and chorizo, expect a real mix that gives an overview of the country’s rich history and diverse landscape.